Qarik-Group/ultimate-guide-to-bosh/README.md

 I'm not suggesting this is a "good idea".
 But its definitely "an idea".
 Remember to double check the proposed changes to the deployment.

-# Stemcells

-TODO
-## Agent

-One of the primary reasons for BOSH stemcells, rather than allowing you to bring your own base machine images, is that they have the BOSH agent preinstalled.

 # Deployment Updates

 TODO